 If you take a Leave of Absence and wish to participate in recruitment or career education experiences through CAREERlink, you will need to meet virtually with an advisor.
 This meeting will provide an opportunity to develop a personalized and on-going strategy for continued career education throughout the semester.
 Please use our online scheduling tool to find an advisor who is a good fit for your interests and availability.
 For the full Leave of Absence Guidelines for both WashU Career Center and Weston Career Center, see our website under News & Announcements.

 This can be a time to gain experience, take an online course, learn new skills, or undertake a personal project.

 For further ideas and resources related to the ideas below, see What You Can Do: Resources for Career Exploration and Search.

 - Offer to consult for a company that has a specific project need.
 What organizations do you know that do interesting work?
 Maybe they could use a smart college or grad student to help them research or write a grant proposal.
 Let a career advisor know if you would like assistance crafting an email approach.
 Parker Dewey, Gignow and Upwork are companies that can help you connect with “micro-internships” and project-based experience.

 - Instead of interning for pay, you might opt for academic credit.
 Different schools at WashU have different policies around this, but you may need to identify a WashU faculty sponsor.
 If necessary, your WashU faculty sponsor can help you to identify objectives/assessments that are tailored to your remote internship duties.
 See here for details about getting academic credit for internships and necessary procedures for your school.
-It is also possible to earn academic credit for short-term projects; the College of Arts & Sciences calls these Practical Applications.

 - Do informational interviews and shadow professionals who do work that interests you.